 Slightly closer to Khao Lak are the Similan Islands, which are also famed for their diving.
 You can book private and group tours through Eco Khao Lak Adventure.

-In Khao Lak itself you can learn more about how the Boxing Day Tsunami effected the region at the International Tsunami Museum.
+In Khao Lak itself you can learn more about how the Boxing Day Tsunami ravaged the region at the International Tsunami Museum.
 A small exhibition recounts the horrors of that day in photos and video whilst a police boat just behind the museum demonstrates how far inland the ocean travelled.

 One of my favourite activities in Khao Lak is getting a Thai massage on the beach.
 You’ll find a number of restaurants and resorts offering massage on the beachfront, as well as cheap spas along the main road.
 Prices start from 300 baht for a 60 minute Thai massage at these low-key joints.

 Treatments at the hotels are obviously a lot more pricey but if you’re staying somewhere as gorgeous as The Sarojin I recommend you indulge yourself at least once.
 Spa La Flora is another place that caught my eye.

 Where To Eat & Drink In Khao Lak